thehelp/project/README.md

 Grunt task setup:

-* time-grunt
-* env (using env.json)
+* `time-grunt`
+* `env`, loading environment variables from env.json
-* mocha-cli for 'unit', 'integration' and 'interactive' tasks, running everything underneath 'test/<test type>' excluding the 'client' subdirectory
+* `mocha-cli` for 'unit', 'integration' and 'interactive' tasks, running everything underneath 'test/<test type>' excluding the 'client' subdirectory
 * command-line options supported for tests: 'grep', 'coverage', 'reporter' and 'bail'
-* staticanalysis, encompassing two tasks: jshint and complexity
+* staticanalysis, encompassing two tasks: `jshint` and `complexity`
+* style, using the highly-configurable `jscs`
-* doc, wrapping two tasks: groc and fix-groc-stylesheet
+* doc, wrapping two tasks: `groc` and `fix-groc-stylesheet`
-* watch core setup and subtasks for tests, static analysis and documentation generation
+* `watch` core setup and subtasks for tests, static analysis, style and documentation generation
 * `modifiedInLast()` method to filter files processed using the grunt 'partial' command-line option
-* clean, deleting public/*, tmp/* by default, and extended to include files under doc if you call `registerDoc()`
+* `clean`, deleting 'public/*', 'tmp/*', and 'dist/*' by default, and extended to include files under doc if you call `registerDoc()`

 ## Jump in!